 Don’t Hesitate to Pursue Justice – Call (203) 599-3600

-Our New Canaan employment attorney has extensive experience with complex litigation, and has established herself as a 2015 Top Lawyer in Fairfield County.
-When you obtain our firm, we will be dedicated advocates for your rights and interests.
-Hold employers accountable for their discriminatory or unlawful behavior – call our firm today.
+Our New Canaan employment attorney has extensive experience with complex litigation and has established herself as a 2015 Top Lawyer in Fairfield County.
+When you retain our firm, we will be dedicated advocates for your rights and interests.
+Hold employers accountable for their unlawful behavior – call our firm today.

 Contact our New Canaan employment lawyer today for the highly effective representation you need and deserve.

 Past Verdicts & Settlements

 Our client received a confidential amount in settlement of an employment disability discrimination claim.Read More